Superrehtard/old_diaspora_wiki/Installing-on-Ubuntu.md

 You can install Ruby on a clean per user basis via [RVM](https://rvm.io/).
 This is currently recommended to get the latest Rubygems version.

 To install RVM and Ruby 1.8.7, as your normal user (the one which Diaspora should run under), run

+_It is recommended that you install rvm from source since Ubuntu's version is lagging._

+To install rvm from source, execute the following command:

+    curl -L get.rvm.io | bash -s stable --auto

 ```bash
 rvm install ruby-1.8.7-p370